The Stephanie Rothman Fellowship

-The Stephanie Rothman Fellowship for women film students who are, or want to, make horror, science fiction, action, fantasy, and thriller films is presented by The Shockwaves Podcast and Etheria Film Night.
+The Stephanie Rothman Fellowship is for women film students who are, or want to, make horror, science fiction, action, fantasy, and thriller films; it is presented by The Shockwaves Podcast and Etheria Film Night.

-The recipient of the inaugural Stephanie Rothman Fellowship will be announced in June, 2018 at the Etheria Film Night showcase at the Egyptian Theatre in Hollywood, California.
+The recipient of the inaugural Stephanie Rothman Fellowship will be announced on June 29, 2020 at the Etheria Film Night showcase at the Egyptian Theatre in Hollywood, California.
 In June 2017, Etheria honored director Rothman with the festival’s Inspiration Award for her body of directing work in horror, comedy, and thrillers such as The Student Nurses (1970), The Velvet Vampire (1971), and Terminal Island (1974).
-Rothman was hired by producer Roger Corman in 1964 to direct scenes additional scenes for a horror film release, making her the first woman in history to direct a modern horror film.
+Rothman was hired by producer Roger Corman in 1964 to direct additional scenes for a horror film release, making her the first woman in history to direct a modern horror film.
 Rothman attended USC for film and was a co-founder of Dimension Pictures.

 This $5,000 Fellowship will be awarded by passionate genre film professionals looking to encourage and monetarily aid student filmmakers.